FiddlersCode/cocoa-javascript/README.md

 This project is an `npm` library to run parameterised testing in `JS` and [mocha](https://www.npmjs.com/package/mocha).
 Contributions are welcome (see development guide below).

-This is an MVP version which currently only supports the `mocha` `eq` method.
-Feedback welcome and I will be implementing further `mocha` methods this week.

 Why CocoaJS?
 My favourite coffee shop in the world, [Coffee Obsession](https://coffeeobsession.com/), has the delicious Cocoa Java.
 Cocoa JavaScript seemed a fitting commemoration.

 ### Usage Instructions